 These private spaces have a reputation as being only for first-class flyers or frequent travelers with top airline status.
 But that's wrong.
-While there are many ways to get airport lounge access, the easiest way boils down to what's in your wallet: Some top travel credit cards can get you into lounges.
+While there are many ways to get airport lounge access, the easiest way boils down to what's in your wallet: Many top travel credit cards can get you into lounges.

-And just two credit cards stand out as the best options to get airport lounge access – both domestically and around the world.
+While some-top tier airline credit cards can get you into their own lounges, three other options stand out as the best credit cards for airport lounge access – both domestically and around the world.
+What are they?

-The Platinum Card from American Express
+The Platinum Card® from American Express

-The Platinum Card® from American Express is without question the top dog of credit cards offering complimentary airport lounge access.
+*amex platinum* is without question the top dog of premium travel cards offering complimentary airport lounge access.
 No card will get you into more airport lounges than the Amex Platinum Card, period.

 American Express Centurion Lounges

 If you frequently travel through any airport with a Centurion Lounge, the Platinum Card can be a slam dunk for that reason alone.
-Make sure to check out our YouTube video review of the brand new Centurion Lounge in Denver (DEN).
+Make sure to check out our YouTube video review of the Centurion Lounge in Denver (DEN).

 Priority Pass Select Airport Lounge Access